zxch3n/PomodoroLogger/README.md

 Pomodoro Logger has integrated [Kanban Board](https://en.wikipedia.org/wiki/Kanban_board) to help you organize and estimate the time spent of your todos easily with confidence.

 The lists in Kanban are divided into `Todo`, `In Progress`, and `Done`.
-Though lists customization is possible, you are required to preserve `In Progress` list and `Done` list in order to track, estimate and analyse your project time spent.
+Though lists customization is possible, you are required to preserve `In Progress` list and `Done` list in order to track, estimate and analyze your project time spent.
 You can set the estimated time cost on each todo card.
-Pomodoro Logger will assist you with the corresponding actual time spent record. i.e., When you are focusing on a Kanban board, it will automatically associate your Pomodoro session with the todo cards of `In Progress` list in the Kanban, which makes the further analysis possible.
+Pomodoro Logger will assist you with the corresponding actual time spent record. i.e., When you are focusing on a Kanban board, it will automatically associate your Pomodoro session with the todo cards of `In Progress` list in the Kanban, which makes further analysis possible.

 To make the statistics more accurate, you can keep the cards of the `In Progress` list as few as possible to precisely reflect the tasks you are focusing on.

 # Download

-This project currently supports Windows and macOS.
+Win10 / macOS / Linux

 To download, go to [release page](https://github.com/rem2016/PomodoroLogger/releases).